 - The handle length is balanced against the rod's length.

-- Design: A quick taper at the rod tip for accuracy and a large backbone at the lower portion of the rod for stability.
+- Designed with a quick taper at the rod tip for accuracy and a large backbone at the lower portion of the rod for stability.

 - Saltwater bait-casting rods can be made from fiberglass or graphite.

 - Fiberglass is more durable and has greater lifting power than graphite, which makes it a preference for larger fish such as tuna and yellowtail.

 - Graphite rods are more bait sensitive and work well for surf fishing and open water, where bait may be cast over a greater distance.

 Power and action are two essential functions of your new fishing rod: